vibansal/HapCUT2/README.md

 The values in field 10 and field 11 are the log<sub>10</sub> of a confidence score that ranges from 0.5 to 1 (less confident to more confident).
 Field 10 is useful for controlling switch errors, especially on data types such as error-prone SMRT reads.
 It is fixed at 0 (confidence 1.0) unless switch error scores are computed using flags "--split_blocks 1" (compute switch error confidence and automatically split blocks using the value of --split_threshold) or "--error_analysis_mode 1" (compute switch error confidence but leave blocks intact and all SNVs phased for manual pruning later).

 Field 11 is useful for controlling mismatch (single SNV) haplotype errors, similarly to field 9.
-The default behavior of HapCUT2 is to prune individual SNVs for which 10<sup>(field 11)</sup> < 0.8, as these are highly likely to be errors.
+The default behavior of HapCUT2 is to prune individual SNVs for which this confidence is less than 0.8, as these are highly likely to be errors.

 ##Converting HapCUT2 output to VCF format
 Nils Homer has developed a tool HapCutToVcf that will soon support converting HapCUT2-formatted haplotype blocks into VCF format.
 It will be included with the fgbio tool suite, available [here](https://github.com/fulcrumgenomics/fgbio).